 The EVENT_CLASS parameter has been changed from an integer value to a bitfield which can support many more event classes.
 TRANSIENT classes are now available for several levels of background contamination (IGRB rate, as discussed in the Cicerone).
 In addition, a new class has been added for analysis of prompt emission from solar flares during periods when there is pile-up in the detector.

 - TRANSIENT010 - Background levels at 1x the IGRB rate (from Pass 6 analysis)

 - TRANSIENT020 - Background levels at 2x the IGRB rate (from Pass 6 analysis)

 - TRANSIENT015S - Background levels at 1.5x the Pass 6 IGRB rate, with reduced pileup effects.

 The TRANSIENT classes utilize bits 1-6 of the EVENT_CLASS bitfield, while TRANSIENT015S uses bit 16.
-The classes for source and diffuse analysis are: SOURCE (bit 7), CLEAN (bit 8), ULTRACLEAN (bit 9) and ULTRACLEANVETO (bit 10).
-As before, the main analysis classes (Source through Ultracleanveto) are hierarchical.
+The classes for source and diffuse analysis are: SOURCE (bit 7), CLEAN (bit 8), ULTRACLEAN (bit 9), ULTRACLEANVETO (bit 10) and SOURCEVETO (bit 11).
+As before, the main analysis classes (Source through Ultracleanveto; SourceVeto is nested only to Source) are hierarchical.
 (Related Cicerone discussion)